RuthieRuth/React-demo/README.md

 - className: a way to add css styles to an elkement. it tells react component to look for example .card in css file

+## Get a router set up from react router
+npm install react-router-dom
+should be found in package.json -  "react-router-dom": "^6.28.0"

+pages are the layout with url eg: home, about, contact us. it can be in the components

+route folder are for making routes